-Protons and neutrons combine together to form a nucleus in the center of the atom and the electrons are attracted to this nucleus by the positive charge.
+Protons and neutrons combine to form a nucleus in the center of the atom.
+The positive charge of the nucleus attracts and holds electrons.
 The electrons move very fast (near the speed of light) and, as best as we can measure, form a cloud of charge around the nucleus.
-Electrons want to be around as much positive charge as possible and protons want to collect as much negative charge as possible.
-The ideal state for the atom, its most stable state, is to have a balance between these two forces such that the atom has an equal amount of positive and negative charge.
+Electrons want to be around as much positive charge as possible, and protons want to collect as much negative charge as possible.
+The ideal state for the atom, its most stable state, is to balance these two forces such that the atom has an equal amount of positive and negative charge.
 As an example, here is the construction of two of the lighter elements, hydrogen and helium.
-Hydrogen has one proton (one positive charge), no neutrons and one electron (one negative charge).
-Helium has two protons two neutrons and two electrons (Figure 2.1).
+Hydrogen has one proton (one positive charge), no neutrons, and one electron (one negative charge).
+Helium has two protons, two neutrons, and two electrons (Figure 2.1).

 Figure 2.1.
 Arrangement of Hydrogen and Helium..
 The arrangement of protons, neutrons and electrons in hydrogen and helium

-The number of protons in an atom increases its weight, but also changes its fundamental properties, differentiating one element from the next.
-Atoms are delineated by the number of protons they have in their nucleus and the term atomic number was coined to express this idea.
+The number of protons in an atom increases its weight and changes its fundamental properties, differentiating one element from the next.
+The number of protons in an atom's nucleus delineates its properties, and scientists coined the term atomic number to express this idea.
 An atom containing 6 protons is a carbon atom no matter how many neutrons or electrons it contains.

-The addition of a neutron adds to the weight of an atom and can affect its stability, but it does not change it properties.
-In fact atoms of carbon containing 7 neutrons (carbon 13) and 8 neutrons (carbon 14) exist in nature.
-Carbon 12, Carbon 13 and Carbon 14 are three isotopes of carbon.
+The addition of a neutron adds to an atom's weight and can affect its stability, but it does not change its properties.
+In fact, atoms of carbon containing seven neutrons (carbon 13) and eight neutrons (carbon 14) exist in nature.
+Carbon 12, Carbon 13, and Carbon 14 are three isotopes of carbon.

-The electron count of an atom affects it reactivity.
+The electron count of an atom affects its reactivity.
 Atoms want to be "full" of electrons.
 If they are not, they will try to borrow them from other atoms.
-As an example consider hydrogen and helium.
-Hydrogen is a very reactive molecule, always in search of an extra electron, while helium having two electrons is "full" and not very reactive.
+As an example, consider hydrogen and helium.
+Hydrogen is a very reactive molecule, always searching for an extra electron, while helium having two electrons is "full" and not very reactive.

 So what determines whether an atom is full or not?
-This has to do with how electrons associate with the nucleus and many of the rules for this association were elucidated by the discipline of quantum mechanics.
-When electrons come in association with the nucleus of an atom they want to house themselves in very precisely defined spaces.
+The way electrons associate with the nucleus.
+The discipline of quantum mechanics elucidated many of the rules for this association.
+When electrons come in association with the nucleus of an atom, they want to house themselves in very precisely defined spaces.
 These acceptable spaces are called orbitals.
 Each orbital defines a region where the electron is likely to be found and contains two electrons when full.
 Atoms have discrete energy levels or shells that contain these orbitals.
 Electrons must occupy orbitals in these energy states and are not allowed to exist outside the shells.
-This can be visualized as the difference between sitting on an inclined plane vs. a set of steps.
-When on a plane you can have any amount of potential energy, but with a set of steps you can only have discrete amounts.
+A way you can imagine this is as the difference between sitting on an inclined plane vs. a set of steps.
+When on a plane, you can have any amount of potential energy, but you can only have discrete amounts with a set of steps.
 As one moves away from the nucleus, these shells require higher energy electrons to fill the orbitals.
-Atoms prefer to be in the lowest energy level possible so electrons will fill the open orbitals in the lowest energy shell first, then move to the next shell and so on.
+Atoms prefer to be in the lowest energy level possible; thus, electrons will fill the open orbitals in the lowest energy shell first, then move to the next shell, and so on.

 As an analogy, orbitals can be thought of as houses where two electrons can live.
 These houses are organized into subdivisions (the shells) encircling a lake (the nucleus) at the bottom of a valley.
 Paths away from the hill have large steps instead of a simple incline.
-The most desirable location is on the lake front and that house is filled first.
-Further sets of electrons will fill the closest available house to the lake, but to do so they must jump up a step, a quantum of energy.
+The most desirable location is on the lakefront, and electrons fill that house first.
+Further sets of electrons will fill the closest available house to the lake, but they must jump up a step, a quantum of energy to do so.
 More energy is required to live in the houses further from the lake because you have to walk up the steps to get there (Figure 2.2).

 Figure 2.2.
 The houses of electrons.
 A useful analogy for thinking about electron positions in atoms

 The rules for these associations determine the number and types of orbitals present in each shell.
 The first shell, the K shell, contains one s orbital that is spherical.
-The next shell, the L shell, contains 4 orbitals, one s orbital and 3 p orbitals.
-The M shell contains 1 s, 3 p and 5 d orbitals.
-Further shells will contain more orbitals, but for the most part atoms important in biological systems do not fill beyond the M shell (Figure 2.3).
+The next shell, the L shell, contains four orbitals, one s orbital, and three p orbitals.
+The M shell contains 1 s, 3 p, and 5 d orbitals.
+Higher shells will contain more orbitals, but for the most part, atoms important in biological systems do not fill beyond the M shell (Figure 2.3).

 Figure 2.3.
 Examples of atomic orbitals.
 The most common types of atomic orbitals in biological systems; the s, p and d orbitals.
 Figure adapted from a figure in the wikimedia commons. (http://commons.wikimedia.org/wiki/File:Electron_orbitals.svg)

-So going back to hydrogen and helium, hydrogen has one electron that fills the s orbital of the K shell.
-There is room for one more electron in the orbital and hydrogen seeks it out.
-In its elemental form, each hydrogen atom will pair up with a second hydrogen atom forming H2.
+Let's now go back to hydrogen and helium.
+Hydrogen has one electron that fills the s orbital of the K shell.
+There is room for one more electron in the orbital, and hydrogen seeks it out.
+In its elemental form, each hydrogen atom will pair up with a second hydrogen atom, forming H2.
 Helium contains two electrons that fill the s orbital of the K shell.
-The K shell is completely full and helium does not easily add more electrons.
-Elements with completely full shells (helium, argon, neon, and krypton for example) are very non-reactive
+The K shell is full, and helium does not easily add more electrons.
+Elements with completely full shells (helium, argon, neon, and krypton, for example) are very non-reactive

-In contrast to helium, most atoms have partially filled outer shells and they are constantly in search of ways to fill them.
-This tendency makes them reactive with other atoms and that is why they associate and build larger structures called molecules.
+In contrast to helium, most atoms have partially filled outer shells and are constantly searching for ways to fill them.
+This tendency makes them reactive with other atoms, and that is why they associate and build larger structures called molecules.
 Atoms fill these orbitals by sharing electrons between different nuclei and overlapping their orbitals.
 The number of protons and electrons in an atom dictates how much sharing each atom is willing to do and dictates its behavior in chemical reactions.
 Table 2.2 lists some common elements in organisms and their electron-pairing behavior.